How the Drive for Space Solar Is Powering Your Home

 How long do solar panels last?

-Can solar really handle Midwest storms?
+Can solar handle Midwest storms?

 Is solar still worth it if utility prices change?